tylerlwsmith/2024-blog/README.md

 ## Potential improvements

-I realized about half way into this project's development cycle that I would never actually run this project in production, so there are a number of features and improvements that I didn't attempt.
-They're listed here for posterity.
+I realized about half way into this project's development cycle that this amalgamation was far too ridiculous to ever run in production.
+As a result, there are many features and improvements that I didn't pursue.
+They are listed here for posterity.

 **Graceful template errors in Go.** Go's template rendering currently explodes